avantrec/soco-cli/README.md

 Commands in the shell history can be scrolled through by using the up/down arrows, and commands can be edited using the left/right arrows to position the cursor.

-*Not available on Windows*

-Shell commands can be auto-completed using the TAB key.
+*Not available on Windows*: Shell commands can be auto-completed using the TAB key.
 The shell history is saved between shell sessions in `~/.soco-cli/shell-history.txt`.

 ### Shell Aliases